koajs/kick-off-koa/exercises/session/problem.md

-In previous exercise, we learned how to use cookie to store user's view times.
-But in this exercise, we will try to use session to do the same thing.
+In the previous exercise, we learned how to use cookies to store the user's view times.
+But in this exercise, we will try to use sessions to do the same thing.

 visit `/`:
 =>